pytroll/pyspectral/doc/installation.rst

 So all these instrument relative spectral response data are stored in different formats with varying levels of detailed information available.
-Therefore, in order to make life easier for the *pyspectral* user we have defined one common internal hdf5 format.
+Therefore, in order to make life easier for the *PySpectral* user we have defined one common internal hdf5 format.
 That way it is also easy to add support for new instruments.
 Currently the relative spectral reponses for Suomi-NPP VIIRS, all of the NOAA/TIROS-N and Metop AVHRRs, Terra/Aqua MODIS, Meteosat 8-11 SEVIRI,